Ttzs-Git/learning-C-language/README.en.md

 Bigger, updated from time to time

 #### Open Source License
-This project is licensed under the AGPL-3.0 open source license.
+This project is licensed under the Apache-2.0 license open source license.